uwcartlab/webmapping/Chapter6/readme.md

 Chapter 6: Dynamic Mapping with Leaflet
 ======================================

-Congratulations on making your first interactive web map with Leaflet last week!
-Week 5 continues to build on your first lab assignment by introducing Leaflet interaction operators.
-Week 5 includes four lab lessons and ends with Activity 6 requiring you to implement _pan_, _zoom_, _retrieve_, and _sequence_ on scaled proportional symbols.
+Congratulations on making your first interactive web map with Leaflet last chapter!
+Chapter 6 continues to build on your first lab assignment by introducing Leaflet interaction operators.
+Chapter 6 includes four lab lessons and ends with Activity 6 requiring you to implement _pan_, _zoom_, _retrieve_, and _sequence_ on scaled proportional symbols.

 *   In Lesson 1, we introduce pseudocoding in support of scaling your proportional point symbols to your spatiotemporal dataset.
 *   In Lesson 2, we introduce the _pan_, _zoom_, and _retrieve_ operators that are well-supported in Leaflet.
 *   In Lesson 3, we describe the more involved process for implementing the _sequence_ controls to view your spatiotemporal data.
 *   In Lesson 4, we provide some background for implementing the remaining interaction operators introduced in class in a Leaflet slippy map.
 This material is <ins>_for your reference only_</ins>, as only _pan_, _zoom_, _retrieve_, and _sequence_ are required for Activity 6 and thus your Leaflet lab assignment.
 However, we encourage you to return to this lesson for the design scenario points in the Leaflet lab rubric or your final project if using Leaflet as the base technology.

-After this week, you should be able to:
+After this chapter, you should be able to:

 *   Create proportional symbols on your Leaflet map based on your spatiotemporal data
 *   Implement _pan_, _zoom_, and _retrieve_ with styled popups